developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 -----

 ## Automated Installation
-These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
+These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own EMM server to multiple managed devices.
 Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](../../../../emdk-for-android) or [StageNow](../../../../stagenow) tools using its App Manager Setting Type service.

 > **Important**: To execute EHS in a device in which a managed profile is enabled, EHS must be installed <u>before</u> configuring the managed profile in the device.

+> **ABOUT OREO UPGRADES**: If a device is being upgraded to Android 8.1 Oreo from any prior Android version, **<u>the previous EHS installation must first be removed</u>**.<br> Follow instructions for [uninstalling EHS](#uninstallation) before proceeding.

-**To install EHS using an MDM, instruct the MDM to do the following, in this order**:
+**To install EHS using an EMM, instruct the EMM to do the following, in this order**:

 &#49;.
 If desired, <b>create an</b> `enterprisehomescreen.xml`<b> file</b> containing the desired user apps and settings.
 Otherwise, EHS will be installed with its default settings and apps.
 See the [Advanced Settings](../settings) section for detailed instructions on the creation and editing of config files.